mattbator/kasten-ocpv-lab/install.md

     > [!NOTE]
     >
     > Alternate versions of the Kasten operator are available for use if transacting Kasten licensing through the Red Hat Marketplace.
+    >
+    > If desired, Kasten may also be [installed on OpenShift via Helm chart](https://docs.kasten.io/latest/install/openshift/helm.html#helm-based-installation).

 1. Click ***Install***.